 \section{Limitations and Discussion}

-While our per-primitive texture mapping approach significantly enhances the representation power of 2D Gaussian Splatting for the reflective setting, it comes with several limitations that present opportunities for future work:
+While our per-primitive texture mapping approach significantly enhances the representation power of 2D Gaussian Splatting for the reflective setting, it comes with some limitations that present opportunities for future work.